storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap sqlite storage adapter

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows (8.1), Amazon Fire-OS, and WP(7/8) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows Universal (8.1), Amazon Fire-OS, and WP(7/8) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License for Android, Windows (8.1), Amazon Fire-OS, and WP(7/8) versions: MIT or Apache 2.0
+License for Android, Windows Universal (8.1), Amazon Fire-OS, and WP(7/8) versions: MIT or Apache 2.0

 License for iOS version: MIT only

 ## Status

 - [Stable version available at PhoneGap build](https://build.phonegap.com/plugins/2368)
-- Windows (8.1) version is in alpha/beta state:
+- Windows Universal (8.1) version is in pre/alpha state:
   - No background processing
   - Database close and delete operations not yet implemented
-  - Visual C++ build file is provided for Windows 8.1 only.
-Visual C++ build support for Windows Phone 8.1 to be added later.
   - Not all Windows CPU targets are supported by automatic installation
 - Status for the other target platforms:
   - Android: now using the [sqlite4java](https://code.google.com/p/sqlite4java/) library (sqlite `3.8.7` embedded)
-  - iOS: sqlite `3.8.8.3` embedded
+  - iOS: sqlite `3.8.9` embedded
   - WP7: possible to build from C#, as specified by `plugin.xml` - **NOT TESTED**
   - WP8: performance/stability issues have been reported with the CSharp-SQLite library.
 Windows (universal) platform is recommended for the future.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.

 ## Announcements

+- Windows Universal version now supports both Windows 8.1 and Windows Phone 8.1
 - Android version is now using the [sqlite4java](https://code.google.com/p/sqlite4java/) library by default configuration:
   - NDK part rebuilt with `-DSQLITE_TEMP_STORE=3` CFLAG to support UPDATE properly;
   - option to use the built-in Android database classes described below.